-Virtual assistants – “VA’s,” also referred to as remote workers, remote employees, etc. – are changing the landscape of the professional world.
-With advances in technology, along with shifting attitudes in the workplace, virtual assistants are able to keep up with the productivity demands of modern businesses without sacrificing any measure of quality or efficiency.
+Virtual assistants – “VAs,” also referred to as remote workers, remote employees, etc. – are changing the landscape of the professional world.
+With advances in technology, along with shifting attitudes in the workplace, virtual assistants can keep up with the productivity demands of modern businesses without sacrificing any measure of quality or efficiency.
 VAs can have a particularly positive impact on small law firms and solo attorneys.
-We will discuss why VA’s are essential for small Firms and solo attorneys.
+We will discuss why VAs are essential for small firms and solo attorneys.

 What is a Virtual Assistant?

-A virtual assistant is a worker who is able to perform certain tasks – i.e. accounting, bookkeeping, marketing, scheduling, etc. – entirely from a remote position outside of your physical work environment.
-And, just as critical, a virtual assistant is able to remotely perform these tasks without suffering any discernible drop in quality.
-Virtual assistants will come equipped with whatever computer software program he or she needs to complete specific tasks; so, for instance, if you hire a VA to perform accounting work, that VA will have a version of QuickBooks or other program which enables completion of accounting related tasks.
+A virtual assistant is a worker who can perform certain tasks – i.e. accounting, bookkeeping, marketing, scheduling, etc. – entirely from a remote position outside of your physical work environment.
+And, just as critical, a virtual assistant can remotely perform these tasks without suffering any discernible drop in quality.
+Virtual assistants will come equipped with whatever computer software program he or she needs to complete specific tasks; so, for instance, if you hire a VA to perform accounting work, that VA will have a version of QuickBooks or another program which enables completion of accounting-related tasks.

 How a VA Can Benefit Small Firms and Solo Attorneys?

 Virtual assistants confer a benefit to firms because they don’t add clutter.
-This can be particularly beneficial for smaller firms, or for solo attorney who have small offices.
+This can be particularly beneficial for smaller firms, or for a solo attorney who has small offices.
 Working from a distance will allow you to outsource specific tasks without adding any extra carbon footprint to your office.

 Not all firms have the same budgets.
 Smaller firms and solo attorneys tend to have relatively thinner budgets than larger firms.
-This means that virtual assistants are ideal for these firms, because VA’s are much more affordable than full-time in-house employees.
-Low cost of hiring VA’s can have a huge impact on smaller firms.
+This means that virtual assistants are ideal for these firms because VAs are much more affordable than full-time in-house employees.
+The low cost of hiring VAs can have a huge impact on smaller firms.

-With an in-house employee, there might be a whole lot of time which is ultimately wasted or poorly used because of excess time, and the fact that in-house employees don’t all have specialized skills.
-With an VA, you’ll have greater efficiency because VA’s specialize in certain areas, and so you won’t be paying for unused time and energy.
+With an in-house employee, there might be a whole lot of time that is ultimately wasted or poorly used because of excess time, and the fact that in-house employees don’t all have specialized skills.
+With a VA, you’ll have greater efficiency because VAs specialize in certain areas, and so you won’t be paying for unused time and energy.